Python SDK tutorial

 The fields variable contains a reference to all of the Fields available to you.
 When run, the above will print how many fields were found on the region that you used when creating an instance of the Python SDK.

-Submit your documents to DocAI
+Submit your documents to Zuva

 1